DNnate/CISSP-Study-Resources/CISSP-Domain-6-Objectives.md

         - Common technique in cloud auditing is sampling - picking a subset of the physical infrastructure to inspect
         - CSPs can collect evidence that provides auditors with sufficient assurance that they have collected a representative sample to save time and expense while still mainting accuracy
         - In relation to audit compliance, the 3 audit standards commonly used by the big CSPs include SSAE, ISAE, and CSA.
-            - **SSAE (Statement on Standards for Attestation Engagements)**: SSAE is a standard developed by the American Institute of Certified Public Accountants (AICPA) for reporting on the controls at a service organization.
+            - 📗️**SSAE (Statement on Standards for Attestation Engagements)**: SSAE is a standard developed by the American Institute of Certified Public Accountants (AICPA) for reporting on the controls at a service organization.
                 - SSAE 18 is designed to enhance the quality and usefulness of SOC reports
                 - SSAE is the framework for creating System and Organization Controls (SOC) reports, such as SOC 1, SOC 2, and SOC 3.
-                  - SOC 1: report that focuses on financial reporting by certified public accountants.
+                  - 🛠️SOC 1: report that focuses on financial reporting by certified public accountants.
-                  - SOC 2 Type I: report that focuses on security, availability, processing integrity, confidentiality, and privacy controls at a specific point in time.
+                  - 🛠️SOC 2 Type I: report that focuses on security, availability, processing integrity, confidentiality, and privacy controls at a specific point in time.
 Also Acts as baseline for future audits.
-                  - SOC 2 Type II: report that asseses the security, availability, processing integrity, confidentiality, and privacy controls over time by overving operations for at least 6 months.
+                  - 🛠️SOC 2 Type II: report that asseses the security, availability, processing integrity, confidentiality, and privacy controls over time by overving operations for at least 6 months.
 You can get these reports on demand from CSPs but may require you to sign an NDA.
-                  - SOC 3: Similar to SOC 2 but intended for broader distribution and contains auditors general opinions.
+                  - 🛠️SOC 3: Similar to SOC 2 but intended for broader distribution and contains auditors general opinions.
                 - It includes audit standards and suggested report formats to guide and assits auditors
                 - Example a cloud service provider undergoes an SSAE 18 audit to prove to clients that their data is secure and managed properly.
-            - **ISAE (International Standard on Assurance Engagements)**:  ISAE is a set of standards issued by the International Auditing and Assurance Standards Board (IAASB) for assurance engagements, including reports on controls at service organizations.
+            - 📗**ISAE (International Standard on Assurance Engagements)**:  ISAE is a set of standards issued by the International Auditing and Assurance Standards Board (IAASB) for assurance engagements, including reports on controls at service organizations.
                 - The board and its standards are both similar to those of SSAE.
                 - ISAE 3402: The most relevant standard for cloud services, similar to SSAE 18, used internationally. it is roughly the equivalent of SOC 2 reports in SSAE.
-            - **CSA (Cloud Security Alliance)**: CSA is an organization that defines best practices and provides certifications for securing cloud computing environments.
+            - 📗**CSA (Cloud Security Alliance)**: CSA is an organization that defines best practices and provides certifications for securing cloud computing environments.
                 - it offers the CSA STAR program: The Security, Trust, Assurance, and Risk (STAR) program is a certification for cloud service providers based on CSA's Cloud Controls Matrix (CCM).
                 - STAR consists of two level of certification which provide increasing levels of assurance
-                   - Level 1 Self-Assesment: is based on self-assessment where Providers assess their own security practices against the CCM.
+                   - 🛠️Level 1 Self-Assesment: is based on self-assessment where Providers assess their own security practices against the CCM.
 It documents the security offering provided by the CSP.
-                   - Level 2 Third Party Audit: Requires the CSP to engage an independent auditor to evaluate the CSPs controls against the CSA standard.
+                   - 🛠️Level 2 Third Party Audit: Requires the CSP to engage an independent auditor to evaluate the CSPs controls against the CSA standard.
 It is stronger.
                 - Can be used by CSPs, cloud consumers, auditors or consultants
                 - It is designed to demonstrate compliance to a desired level of assurance.
     - Hybrid: